 Applications will continue to be reviewed until the positions are filled.

-- PLEASE FISRT REVIEW THE INFORMATION FOR PROSPECTIVE STUDENTS HERE: https://labs.wsu.edu/ecohydrology/prospective_students
+- PLEASE FISRT REVIEW MY INFORMATION FOR PROSPECTIVE STUDENTS.

-- Specific thesis/dissertation foci will be determined collaboratively by the student and supervisor, Dr. Kevan Moffett.
+Specific thesis/dissertation foci will be determined collaboratively by the students and the primary supervisor, Dr. Kevan Moffett.

-- Enrollment anticipated in August 2021.
-Full funding of tuition, stipend, and benefits will be provided for sufficient time to complete the degree.
-Enrollment will be on the Washington State University Vancouver (WSUV) campus among the extremely productive, interdisciplinary, and collaborative natural science research cluster.
-Students will take up residence in Washington State, in or near Vancouver, WA, a fantastic city located in SW Washington, between the coast and the Cascades mountains and just across the Columbia River from vibrant Portland, Oregon.
-See also: https://cas.vancouver.wsu.edu/science-graduate-programs.
+- Enrollment anticipated in August 2021 in a PhD or thesis-based MS in Environmental and Natural Resource Sciences.
+Full funding of tuition, stipend, and benefits will be guaranteed for sufficient time to complete the degree.
+Enrollment will be on the R1 Washington State University Vancouver (WSUV) campus among the extremely productive, interdisciplinary, and collaborative natural science research cluster.
+Students will take up residence in Washington State near Vancouver, WA, a fantastic city located in Southwest Washington, between the coast and the Cascades mountains and just across the Columbia River from vibrant Portland, Oregon.
+See also WSUV Science Graduate Programs.